Fear of judgement is stopping many of us from taking part in exercise but, as women up and down the country are proving, it really doesn’t have to.

-2.8 million 14-40 year old women who recognise the campaign say they’ve done some or more activity as a result, 1.6 million of whom say they’ve actually started exercising.
+Research from Nov 2015 showed that 2.8 million 14-40 year old women who recognise the campaign say they’ve done some /more activity as a result, 1.6 million of whom say they’ve actually started exercising.

 This Girl Can is a celebration of the active women who are doing their thing no matter how they do it, how they look or even how sweaty they get.